anton-a-tkachev/MS8607/README.md

 ## MS8607 class methods
 ### MS8607() - constructor
 Initializes connection with the sensors, resets the sensors and fetches conversion coefficients from 0x76 - temperature and pressure sensor.
 If something goes wrong at this stage, there is no exceptions handling, so the user will get a standard error message from python interpreter.

+### get_t() - get temperature
+Attempts to fetch temperature data from the MS8607 board.
+Returns a tuple:
+- Temperature in degrees Celsius,
+- TEMP - auxilary variable used for calculations,
+- dT - auxilary variable used for calculations
+If unable to fetch the data or any other error, returns None values.